Oahe Dam Visitor Center

 Historic Oahe Chapel

 The historic Oahe Chapel sits next to the Visitor Center and is available to tour and to rent for weddings and other events.
-Come into the Visitor Center to ask for the Chapel key and information.

 Information